Update GitHub workflow checkout action.

 - Reasoning Behind the Change:

-- The update to the
+- The update to a newer commit of the

-- The update to the
+- The update to a newer commit of the

 - Problem-Solving Approach: